REV23Docs/rev23-desktop-docs/docs/concepts/gift-cards.md

 - **GIFTCARDNUMBER**: The gift card number.
 Numeric only.
 - **ISSUERNAME**: The name of the card issuer -or- card holder.
 Alpha-numeric only, formatted as LASTNAME/FIRSTNAME MIDDLE, or just LASTNAME.
 - **AMOUNT**: Denomination of card.
-Leave as 0 for custom amount, or enter a number between 1 and digits.
+Leave as 0 for custom amount, or enter a number between 1 and N digits.

 #### Examples of well formed data.